submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 Note that the `submariner` and `lighthouse` projects are siblings and thus do not depend on one another.
 Also the `submariner-operator` components expect that `lighthouse` and `submariner` are aligned on the same exact version.

-The docker image dependency hierarchy flow is as follows:
+The Docker image dependency hierarchy flow is as follows:

 `subctl binary` <- `shipyard dapper base image` <- `[admiral, submariner, lighthouse, submariner-operator]`